-- Step 2 Expand Servers > Service Profiles. - Step 3 Expand the node for the organization where you want to create the service profile.

-- Step 4 Choose the service profile that requires the associated server to boot. - Step 5 In the Work pane, click the General tab. - Step 6 In the Actions area, click Boot Server. - Step 7 If a confirmation dialog box displays, click Yes. - Step 8 Click OK in the Boot Server dialog box.
+Step 1 In the Navigation pane, click Servers.
+Step 2 Expand Servers > Service Profiles.
+Step 3 Expand the node for the organization where you want to create the service profile.
+If the system does not include multi tenancy, expand the root node.
+Step 4 Choose the service profile that requires the associated server to boot.
+Step 5 In the Work pane, click the General tab.
+Step 6 In the Actions area, click Boot Server.
+Step 7 If a confirmation dialog box displays, click Yes.
+Step 8 Click OK in the Boot Server dialog box.
 After the server boots, the Overall Status field on the General tab displays an ok status or an up status.